Phylogenetic compression

 - BLAST-like search across all pre-2019 bacteria from ENA

-- MOF (Microbes on a Flash drive) is a tool based on phylogenetic compression to align queries to all high-quality genomes from the 661k collection on standard desktop and laptops computer in a fashion similar to BLAST.
-All documentation and instructions for users are provided in the README of MOF.
+- Phylign is a tool based on phylogenetic compression to align queries to all high-quality genomes from the 661k collection on standard desktop and laptops computer in a fashion similar to BLAST.
+All documentation and instructions for users are provided in the README of Phylign.

 - Downloading phylogenetically compressed 661k and BIGSIdata collections